Managing Arthritis in Your Horse

 Exercise also stimulates cartilage to become stronger in the areas that are being stressed.
 Movement strengthens the ligaments between bones, holding them in alignment.
 But extreme exercise such as working at speed, exaggerated gaits and repeated jumping will unduly stress the joints.
 Hard-working horses should be monitored for changes in gait, stiffness, swelling or signs of discomfort.

 You can slow arthritic progression by supplementing your horse’s diet before extensive joint changes have occurred.
 Experiment to find the dose which yields the greatest benefit.
 We have much to learn about supplements and more research into their efficacy is certainly required but anecdotal evidence suggests that they can help.
-Supplements can be single ingredients or blends and may feature components of joint fluid and joint cartilage or substances involved in the metabolism of those tissues.
+Horse supplements can be single ingredients or blends and may feature components of joint fluid and joint cartilage or substances involved in the metabolism of those tissues.
 Ingredients to reduce pain and inflammation may also be included.
 We offer a range of .

 Excess weight will place additional strain on a horse’s joints and so it is vital that a horse is maintained at its optimum weight.
 Read our and the possible reasons why your horse might be gaining weight.